Adobe Experience Platform release notes

 Getting started with data governance requires a thorough understanding of the regulations, contractual obligations, and corporate policies that apply to your customer data.
 From there, data can be classified by applying the appropriate data usage labels, and its use can be controlled through the definition of data usage policies.

-The DULE framework simplifies and streamlines the process of categorizing data and creating data usage policies through the Experience Platform user interface and DULE Policy Service API.
+The Data Governance framework simplifies and streamlines the process of categorizing data and creating data usage policies through the Experience Platform user interface and Policy Service API.

 Label Experience Platform entities